 Right after the moment of exposure the Polaroid has been handed over to people present in the situation with a request for them to write on the back of the picture.
 No direction or explanation of what to write has been given, this has been left completely up to the individual.

-“This is the body of a woman killed by a grenade that hit her home and thereby killing a mother of seven children.”
+“This is the body of a woman who was killed by a mortar shell that fell on their house and killed this mother of seven.”

 Here’s an extract from my latest project from Syria that should be ready for publication within the next two months.